MicrosoftDocs/power-pages-docs/power-pages-docs/configure/power-pages-solutions.md

 # Using solutions with Power Pages

-Using solutions with Power Pages allows to contain and transport all website configuration using standard Power Platform [solutions](/power-platform/alm/solution-concepts-alm).
+Using solutions with Power Pages allows you to contain and transport all website configuration using standard Power Platform [solutions](/power-platform/alm/solution-concepts-alm).
+You can combine all website and Dataverse components into a single solution artifact and participate in advanced ALM capabilities to deploy websites to destination environments using managed solutions.

 ## Prerequisites